Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Data and Background

+In 1956, about 1.25 million war-damaged received a basic pension and another 0.25 million received both a basic and an equalization pension \citep{PIB1957}.\footnote{In addition to the war-damaged, 1.17 million widows and 1.09 million orphans received war victims' pension.
+See \cite{Braun2024} for an analysis of the employment biographies of war widows in West Germany after 1945.} Benefits were gradually expanded, and from 1960 severely disabled persons received an additional damage compensation (\textit{Schadensausgleich}) if their income was below of what they would have earned without the war damage.
+Importantly, the war victim's pension was not tied to any age thresholds.

+The second program, equalization of burdens, partially compensated for the loss of wartime property, thereby distributing the burdens of war more evenly throughout society.
+Those whose property had been spared by the war were to compensate those who had suffered war damage.
+Displaced persons could also apply for grants to start businesses and for public assistance in finding housing.
+However, the equalization of burdens had only limited success in restoring the occupational status of the displaced and the prewar distribution of wealth \citep{Falck2012,Wiegand1995}.

-\paragraph{Life-cycle profile of the 1919-21 cohort.} Figure \ref{fig:lc_profiles_1919_21} plots the life-cycle profile for males born in 1929-21.
-We distinguish four states: non-participation, unemployment, employment, and education.
-The 1919-21 birth cohort was 18-20 years old at the start of the war, and all males were conscripted.\footnote{The 1919 cohort was conscripted on 26 August 1939, the 1920 cohort on 1 October 1940, and the 1921 cohort on 1 February 1941 \citep{Kroener1988,Kroener1999}.} War service thus hit the cohort when it would normally have entered the labor market, severely interrupting the transition from education to work \citep{Brueckner1987}.
+\paragraph{Cohort effects.} Figure \ref{fig:lc_profiles_1919_21} plots the life-cycle profile for males born in 1919-21, distinguishing four states: non-participation, unemployment, employment, and education.
+The cohort was 18-20 years old when the war started, and all males were conscripted.\footnote{The 1919 cohort was conscripted on 26 August 1939, the 1920 cohort on 1 October 1940, and the 1921 cohort on 1 February 1941 \citep{Kroener1988,Kroener1999}.} War service thus hit the cohort when, without compulsory military service, as was the case during the Weimar Republic, it would have entered the labor market, severely interrupting the transition from education to work \citep{Brueckner1987}.
 The figure shows that the cohort's labor force participation rate plummeted abruptly around age 20 and gradually recovered in the late 20s.
-Appendix Figure \ref{tab:cs191921} compares the life-cycle profile of the 1919-21 cohort with that of the later-born cohorts covered by the GHS-1, illustrating how dramatically different the transition from education to work was for the 1919-21 cohort.
+War captivity reduced the cohort's labor force participation long after the war ended.

+Online Appendix Figure \ref{fig:lc_profiles_191951} compares the life-cycle profile of the 1919-21 cohort with later-born cohorts covered by the GHS-1, illustrating that their transition from education to work was dramatically different.\footnote{See also \cite{Mayer1988} for a cohort perspective of the impact of WWII on German survivors.} Men born in 1919-21 spent, on average, just 156 months in the labor market by age 37, more than 60 months less than males born in 1929-31 or 1939-41.
+The latter cohorts were either not (1929-31) or only partially (1939-41) conscripted after West Germany rearmed in 1955.\footnote{Compulsory military service, initially for 12 months, was reintroduced in 1956, with the first draft into the \textit{Bundeswehr} in 1957 for men born after June 1937.
+In the GHS, only 22\% of men born 1939-41 report having completed basic military service (\textit{Grundwehrdienst}) or alternative service (\textit{Ersatzdienst}).} In contrast, women born in 1919-21 had higher participation rates than later cohorts (see Online Appendix \ref{sec:cohorteffects}).
+Our analysis abstracts from cohort effects and instead identifies within-cohort differences by war experience.